 Fitness Classes in West Ashley appeal to the millions of baby boomers who want to stay as youthful as possible.
 Seniors are increasingly becoming involved in fitness centers, especially since they often have insurance coverage that will pay for some or even all of the fees.
 Insurers have realized the cost benefits of keeping older people in better physical condition.

-A facility like Chucktown Fitness prefers that participants think of themselves as partners with the organization rather than members.
+A facility like business name prefers that participants think of themselves as partners with the organization rather than members.
 That may give them a different psychological view of how they fit in with the place and their role in improving their fitness.
-Please visit the website chucktownfitness.com to learn more about this particular organization’s services.